Remove or reset file passwords in Office 2016

 Set up the IT admin computer that has the key and DocRecrypt tool

-The IT admin computer does not have to have key and subkey in the registry, nor does it have to have a copy of the public key certificate.
+The IT admin computer doesn't have to have key and subkey in the registry, nor does it have to have a copy of the public key certificate.
 But, the IT admin computer does need the following:

 The matching private key/certificate pair